What is Sundae?

 Based on the walk-through evaluation, you’ll get an estimate of what Sundae thinks investors will offer for your home.
 The offer range considers your home’s after-repair value, estimated construction costs, holding and resale costs, and comparable sales in your area.

 If the offer range is acceptable, you’ll schedule a home inspection and sign an agreement allowing Sundae to list your home on its marketplace.

-Once the home inspection, preliminary title reports, and photos are prepared, your home will go live on Sundae’s marketplace.
-Investors will have a limited window of four days to place their bids.
+Once the home inspection, initial title reports, and photos are prepared, your home will go live on Sundae’s marketplace.
+Sundae investors will have four days to place their bids.

 There’s no obligation to accept one of these bids — in fact, Sundae allows home sellers to back out any time during this process until you sign the actual purchase agreement with the investor.

 Once you sign a purchase agreement with the investor, you’ll be eligible to receive a $10,000 cash advance from Sundae to help with any expenses that come up before or during closing.

 Depending on your timeline, you can request a closing date within as little as 10 days, or up to 60 days.